Looking for the guide explaining the best WP Rocket settings? Look no more, you’ve found it!

 Alternatively, it often happens that only a few files can’t be minified properly.

 And Combining CSS files option will merge all the CSS files into one file, which reduces the no. of HTTP requests.

-Finally, since JavaSscript is so heavy, you can set it so that it loads last, after CSS and HTML are already downloaded and showing on the page.
+Finally, since JavaSscript is so heavy, you can set it so that it loads last after CSS and HTML are already downloaded and shown on the page.

 This is similar to the lazy loading feature and very helpful for page speed as unnecessary elements won’t be loaded until they become needed.

 This WP Rocket setting handles how your media (images and videos) are loaded on the page.
 The most important setting here is to turn on lazy loading for both images and videos.

 Lazy loading is when a plugin delays the loading of images, iframes, and embedded videos until the user comes into their viewport.